CARV-ICS-FORTH/MPI-CC-overlap/README.md

 # MPI-CC-overlap
 MPI-CC-overlap is a tool that focuses on assessing the overlap of computation and communication for the case of MPI non-blocking primitives.
-Before the estimating average computation-communication overlap for each message size it performs several checks to assess noise and outliers in the actual send message times.
-More precisely:
+Before estimating average computation-communication overlap for each message size it performs several checks to assess noise and outliers in the actual send message times.
+Specifically:
 ## benchmark `mpi-issend-m-msg-s-barrier-s-timer.out`
 	- Sender side
 	- Extracts pure communication time (issend+wait) for a specific pair of processes and various message sizes